Protein supplements for athletes come in many forms but do you really need them? Anita Bean explains

 So, do you need protein supplements?

-In studies where athletes were already consuming adequate amounts of protein in the diet, taking an additional source in the form of a supplement before and after training made absolutely no difference to their muscle synthesis or strength.
+In studies where athletes were already consuming adequate amounts of protein in the diet, taking an additional source in the form of a supplement, like these recommended supplements for boxers, before and after training made absolutely no difference to their muscle synthesis or strength.

 It is undisputed that resistance training increases muscle protein turnover and therefore the daily protein requirement.
 But it remains controversial whether supplements are necessary to increase muscle mass or strength or whether you can get sufficient protein from your food.